NyaObiefuna/philadelphia-salon-analysis/README.md

-# Philly Salon Analysis — What Drives Salon Success in Philadelphia?
+# Philadelphia Salon Analysis — What Drives Salon Success in Philadelphia?

 ## Overview
 This project analyzes what drives salon success in Philadelphia using the Yelp Open Dataset